moritzm99/hot-spot-analysis-cm/README.md

 To use the code provided, clone this repository to your local machine and open `hot_cold_spot_analysis.ipynb` in the previously created set-up.

-To run a Hot-Spot Analysis over different datasets, geographic extents or date ranges, find the `USER_INPUT` section at the beginning of `hot_cold_spot_analysis.ipynb`
+To run a Hot-Cold-Spot Analysis over different datasets, geographic extents or date ranges, find the `USER_INPUT` section at the beginning of `hot_cold_spot_analysis.ipynb`

 The  `Copernicus Marine Toolbox` sends a get_feature request through a Python API to the Copernicus Server.
 The query can be customized by passing a dictionary (`input_dict` compare code snippet).
 It consists of the following components:
   - `dataset_id` defines the product to be queried, by default set to *Mediterranean Sea - High Resolution and Ultra High Resolution L3S Sea Surface Temperature*
   - `variables` defines a list of variables selected from the product (identifer = dataset_id), by default set to *adjusted sea surface temperature*
-  - `max and min lat/lat` define the bounding box of the query, by default set to *whole Agean sea*
+  - `max and min lon/lat` define the bounding box of the query, by default set to *whole Agean sea*
   - `start/end_datetime` define the time period covered by the dataset, by default set to *winter 2023/24*

 Customize your query and find a link where to get information about available datasets in the reference section.